Dumbo-programmer/Calcora/README.md

 # Calcora

+(A fun personal tool which I decided to commit to and turn into something good and useable for everyone because why not.)
 Calcora is an open-source, self-hosted computational mathematics engine designed to provide symbolic and numerical solutions with transparent, step-by-step reasoning.
 Unlike cloud-based tools, Calcora runs entirely on your own machine, making it ideal for classrooms, research, and privacy-conscious users.

 **Status**: v0.2-alpha - Now with **Integration** support!
 Academic adoption features in active development.